 Dennis, Etebo and Troost-Ekong make Premier League debut for Watford vs Aston Villa

-Emmanuel Dennis, Oghenekaro Etebo and William Troost-Ekong have been handed their Premier League debut in Watford’s home game against Aston Villa.
+Emmanuel Dennis, Oghenekaro Etebo and William Troost-Ekong have been handed their Premier League debuts in Watford’s home game against Aston Villa.

 The Super Eagles stars joined the Hornets as reinforcements this summer following their promotion from the Championship last season.